philskents/allotments-garden/Home.md

 # Introduction
 ---
 ## Summary
 Take two...
 Obsidian git nowapparently supports git submodules and that is a game changer for this project.
+I am going to refer to this methodology as allotments purely as a throwback to [this wonderful British tradition](https://en.wikipedia.org/wiki/Allotment_(gardening)) which was [solarpunk](https://builtin.com/greentech/solarpunk) before it was cool!

 My new strategy is as follows: